Commonwealth Day: Belize

-In Belize, Commonwealth Day was also known as Sovereign's Day and was formerly celebrated as a public holiday in May.
+In Belize, Commonwealth Day was also known as Sovereign's Day, and was formerly celebrated as a public holiday in May.
 The holiday was originally celebrated in honour of Queen Victoria's birthday, although it was later set aside to recognise and celebrate the importance of being part of the Commonwealth of Nations.
 In 2021, Sovereign's Day was removed from the government's official list of public and bank holidays.

+National Heroes and Benefactors Day is observed on the Monday closest to 9 March, unless it falls on a Saturday or it has been moved by decree.
+The day honours Edward Ernest Victor Bliss, 4th Baron Bliss, who bequeathed a significant sum to the nation.